MNoichl/SFI_homework_going_for_lunch/README.md

 # SFI_homework_going_for_lunch
-Santa Fe Institute Graduate Workshop Homework with Emma Templeton.
+Santa Fe Institute Graduate Workshop homework with Emma Templeton.
+An agent-based model focuses on the critical question of how we choose a restaurant for lunch.